mixpanel/docs/pages/docs/tracking/reference/javascript.md

 ### Tracking Page Views

 Page view tracking is turned off by default.
-Automatically page view events on every page load can be added using the `track_pageview` option to the `mixpanel.init` call, like so:
+Page view events can be added automatically on every page load by using the `track_pageview` option to the `mixpanel.init` call, like so:

 ```javascript JavaScript
 mixpanel.init('YOUR_TOKEN', {track_pageview: true});